Guerrero: Mexican Revolution to the present

 Although the Revolution was over, there were still factional struggles among unions, local strongmen, foreign interests and rural farm organizations over land, education and politics.
 These would flare up into localized armed rebellions such as the one led by Romulo Figueroa in 1923 and federal attempts to recuperate lands in 1927.
 In addition, battles related to the Cristero War were fought in Guerrero as well.
 There were a number of strikes and other political actions by unions in the 1930s.
 Government intervention brought better agricultural production techniques as well as new crops such as coconut groves, sesame seed and coffee.
 Some industries were introduced as well, especially in Iguala and Chilpancingo.
 Most of these are related to food processing, mining and energy production.

 From the 1930s, to the present, the making of crafts and tourism have played a significant role in the economy.
 In Taxco, silver mining and silversmithing made a comeback due to the efforts of William Spratling.
 Tourism is mostly centered on the coastal communities of Acapulco, Zihuatanejo and the tourist resort of Ixtapa.
 Acapulco became the first major tourist attraction for the state in the 1950s, when Hollywood stars such as Elizabeth Taylor, Frank Sinatra, Eddie Fisher, Brigitte Bardot and others made it fashionable.
 During the 1960s and 1970s, new hotel resorts were built, and accommodation and transport were made cheaper.
 It was no longer necessary to be a millionaire to spend a holiday in Acapulco; the foreign and Mexican middle class could now afford to travel there.
 Zihuatanejo, with the nearby resort area of Ixtapa, were developed by the federal government in the 1970s and 1980s to increase tourism to the area.

+In the early 2000s, the federal government proposed the construction of a dam in Guerrero.
+The project faced significant opposition from communities that would have been impacted by the project such as the villages of Garrapatas, Arroyo Verde, and San José which would have been flooded by the dam's diversion of water.
+In 2025 Marco Antonio Suástegui, the leader of the campesino movement in Guererro that had opposed the dam and other projects was killed by an unknown assailant.

 In 2012, some teachers from rural areas, including Guerrero, opposed federal regulations which prevented them from automatic lifetime tenure, the ability to sell or will their jobs, and the teaching of either English or computer skills.
 In September 2014, the municipality of Iguala was the site of a mass kidnapping of 43 students that drew national and international attention.